Privatization in Iran: Implementation

 The poorest strata of society shall receive justice shares at a 50 percent discount and will pay the said amount in 10-year instalments.
 Villagers and nomads shall have priority in this respect.
 The holding period for those shares is a minimum of 2 years [afterwards].
 Those covered by charity services rendered by the Imam Khomeini Relief Committee and the State Welfare Organizations as well as the jobless war veterans are prioritised in the first phase of the justice shares initiative.
 In the second phase, rural population and tribesmen will receive the shares.

 Directives on identifying those eligible to receive justice shares (in the second phase) have been issued and the shares will be distributed (among the rural residents and the tribesmen) after receiving their national code number.
 Up to 6.5 million rural residents who qualify for the shares have been identified and that 1.2 million more people are yet to complete their documents.
 The Government is promoting the shareholding culture in Iran.
 The total number of shareholders has reached 700,000 people and this figure is expected to reach 24-25 million.
 In December 2006, the Government informed that some 4.6 million low-income Iranians had received Justice shares worth $2.5 billion as part of the privatization scheme.
 Each person received around $550 in shares with a maximum of 5 payments for each family.

 In February 2008 the Iranian Economic Ministry announced that some 15 million rural people out of 23 million are entitled to justice shares by the next Iranian year (to start March 20, 2008).
 In November 2008 Iran announced that some 22.5 million people have received justice shares.
 However, in 2009 labor leaders complained that workers had received hardly any.
 More than seven million people have been categorized in the lowest-income bracket.
 By mid-June 2009, it was reported that almost 40 million people had received justice shares.
 As of 2020, some 49 million Iranians have Justice Shares.
 Beneficiaries of justice shares could not trade the shares and received a small part of the dividends between 2018 ad 2020.

 As of 2020, shareholders have the new option to either directly gain the ownership of their shares and sell it in the stock exchange, or let the investment companies manage their portfolio as in the past.
 The Justice Share portfolio includes 49 state-owned companies in the auto, metal, mining, and agriculture, petrochemical and banking sectors.

+Central Securities Depository of Iran as the sole entity is in charge of registry, depository and clearinghouse of Iran’s capital market, so the responsibility for the implementation of this mega project was assigned to this company while the Supreme Council of the Stock Exchange was responsible for introducing the necessary regulations to facilitate the executive affairs.